-Management Risk: The net asset value of the Fund changes daily based on the performance of the securities and derivatives (including futures and options) in which it invests.
+Management Risk: The net asset value of the Fund changes daily based on the performance of the securities and derivatives (including commodity futures and options) in which it invests.
 The Adviser's judgments about the attractiveness, value and potential appreciation of particular securities and derivatives in which the Fund invests may prove to be incorrect and may not produce the desired results.
+The Fund's profitability will also depend upon the ability of the Adviser to allocate successfully the assets of the Fund's wholly owned Subsidiary among securities that employ managed futures strategies profitably and the Adviser's judgments about the attractiveness, value and potential appreciation the fixed income securities in which the Fund will invest.
 There can be no assurance that any of the securities or derivatives selected by the Adviser will produce positive returns.

-Market Risk: The net asset value of the Fund will fluctuate based on changes in the value of the securities and derivatives in which the Fund invests.
+Market Risk: The net asset value of the Fund will fluctuate based on changes in the value of the securities and derivatives in which the Fund invests directly and indirectly through its wholly-owned Subsidiary.
 The Fund invests in securities and derivatives, which may be more volatile and carry more risk than some other forms of investment.
 The price of securities and derivatives may rise or fall because of economic or political changes.
 Security and derivative prices in general may decline over short or even extended periods of time.
-Market prices of securities and derivatives in broad market segments may be adversely affected by price trends in interest rates, exchange rates or other factors wholly unrelated to the value or condition of an issuer.
-Common stocks are susceptible to general stock market fluctuations and to volatile increases and decreases in value as market confidence in and perceptions of their issuers change.
-These investor perceptions are based on various and unpredictable factors including expectations regarding: government, economic, monetary and fiscal policies; inflation and interest rates; economic expansion or contraction; and global or regional political, economic and banking crises.
+Market prices of securities and derivatives in broad market segments may be adversely affected by price trends in commodities, interest rates, exchange rates or other factors wholly unrelated to the value or condition of an issuer.